 If a shutdown occurs due to an overstroke condition, the inlet solenoid valve automatically closes to prevent water waste due to an external leak.
-Additionally, the valve automatically closes at the idle shutdown interval selected by the operator.
+Additionally, when the water reset function is enabled the valve automatically closes at the idle shutdown interval selected by the operator.